tidy-finance/website/docs/10_introduction.md

 ## # ... with 6 more rows
 ```

 In case you wonder: the additional argument `.names = "{.fn}"` in `across()` determines how to name the output columns.
-The specification is rather flexible and allows almost arbitrary column names which can be useful for reporting.
+The specification is rather flexible and allows almost arbitrary column names, which can be useful for reporting.

 ## Scaling up the analysis